 Paul Klebnikov Civil Society Fellowship

-The Paul Klebnikov Civil Society Fellowship helps bring to the Harriman Institute highly qualified Russian journalists and civil society professionals who are known for their independence, integrity, and objectivity.
+The Paul Klebnikov Civil Society Fellowship helps bring to the Harriman Institute highly qualified displaced Russophone journalists and civil society professionals who are known for their independence, integrity, and objectivity.
 The Institute arranges an extensive visit with experts, policymakers, and professionals in New York to benefit the fellows and their work in Russia.

 The Fellowship is made possible by a generous gift from Mrs. Paul Klebnikov and the Paul Klebnikov Fund.
 The program honors the memory of Paul Klebnikov, the American journalist and editor of Forbes Russia who was assassinated in Moscow in 2004.